Blog > Amazon > Amazon 1P vs 3P: Benefits of Each and Why to Move From 1P to 3P

 • You have no control over logistics, so fast-moving products might frequently sell out without being reordered in a timely manner.
 This costs you considerable revenue because it means fewer products are sold.

 • Amazon typically charges a 4%–10% fee to cover marketing costs, a 2% fee for freight allowance, and other costs.
 These can fluctuate, and Amazon will renegotiate over time, often at your expense.
+Amazon withholds the right to charge additional fees for advertising, merchandising, and chargebacks, so you might also see less than your negotiated profit margin.

 1P works well for manufacturers that want nothing to do with direct-to-consumer sales.
 However, 3P is increasingly attractive to many, especially with outsourced fulfillment partners and Amazon’s own FBA service.